 Article processing charges

-BMJ Health & Care Informatics is an open access journal and levies an Article Processing Charge (APC) of 1,350 GBP (exclusive of VAT for UK and EU authors).
-Papers submitted before the 31st of May 2019 will be exempt from the APC.
+BMJ Health & Care Informatics is an open access journal and levies an Article Processing Charge (APC) of 1,500 GBP (exclusive of VAT for UK and EU authors).
 BCS members are eligible for a 25% discount on their APC.

 There are no submission or page charges, and no colour charges.